Lung Cancer Treatment

 The CyberKnife System’s computer-controlled robot moves around the patient’s body to various locations from which it delivers radiation.
 At each position, the robot stops and special software determines precisely where the radiation should be delivered by correlating breathing motion with the tumor’s location.
 Nothing is required of the patient during treatment, except to relax and lie as still as possible.

 Once treatment is complete, most patients quickly return to their daily routines with little interruption of their normal activities.
-If treatment is being delivered in stages, the patient will need to return for additional treatments over the next several days as determined by his or her physicians.
-Most patients experience minimal side effects, which typically go away within the first week or two after treatment.
+Most patients experience little to no side effects.
 Physicians will discuss all possible side effects with their patients prior to treatment.
-In addition, they may prescribe medication to control any side effects, should they occur.
+In addition, they may prescribe medication in order to reduce the risk of side effects or treat them if they occur.

 After completing a CyberKnife radiosurgery treatment, it is important for patients to schedule and attend any follow-up appointments.
-Each patient should be aware that his or her tumor will not suddenly disappear.
-Response to lung cancer treatment varies from patient to patient.
-Clinical experience thus far has shown most patients respond very well to CyberKnife treatments.
+Clinical experience thus far has shown that more than 90 percent of the time the tumor will not return to the same area.
 Physicians will monitor the outcome in the months and years following a patient’s treatment, often using CT scans or PET-CT scans.

 *Source material drawn from www.cyberknife.com.
 Please refer to that website for a complete listing of references used in the original information sections.